-- The delivery period specified by Gira is not binding, unless other agreements are reached with the customer.
+- The delivery period specified by Gira is not binding, unless otherwise agreed with the Customer.
 This is expressly dependent on correct and timely deliveries being made to Gira.

 - The delivery period will be extended if unforeseen, unusual and unavoidable events occur, including but not limited to strikes of any kind, embargoes and the failure of Gira's suppliers to deliver on schedule.

-- If the shipment of the goods is delayed at the customer's request or for other reasons which are not Gira's responsibility, the customer will pay the resulting additional costs and will bear the risk of the goods being destroyed or damaged accidentally, as soon as it has informed Gira that it is ready to receive the shipment.
+- If the shipment of the goods is delayed at the Customer's request or for other reasons which are not Gira's responsibility, the Customer will pay the resulting additional costs and will bear the risk of the goods being destroyed or damaged accidentally following notification of readiness for dispatch.

 - Gira reserves the right to make partial and early deliveries.

-- In the case of a delay in delivery which is Gira's responsibility, the customer is obliged to inform Gira in writing of an appropriate extension period.
-If, in the event of a delay in delivery, the customer grants Gira an extension period that is reasonable in the circumstances and if Gira misses the new deadline due to reasons for which Gira is responsible, the customer is entitled to withdraw from the contract.
-The customer may only claim compensation if any losses or damage suffered were caused intentionally or as a result of gross negligence.
+- In the case of a delay in delivery for which Gira is responsible, the Customer is obliged to inform Gira in writing of an appropriate extension period.
+If, in the event of a delay in delivery, the Customer grants Gira an extension period that is reasonable in the circumstances and Gira misses the new deadline due to reasons for which Gira is responsible, the Customer is entitled to withdraw from the contract.
+The Customer may only claim compensation if any losses or damage suffered were caused intentionally or as a result of gross negligence.

-- If the contract is a fixed-date transaction under the terms of Section 376 of the German Commercial Code, the previous paragraph applies, with the proviso that the customer can withdraw in writing from the contract to the exclusion of all further rights, unless the losses or damages were caused due to intent or gross negligence.
+- If the contract is a fixed-date transaction under the terms of Section 376 of the German Commercial Code, the previous paragraph applies, with the proviso that the Customer may withdraw from the contract in writing, under exclusion of all further rights, unless the losses or damages were caused due to intent or gross negligence.

 5. Transfer of risk, shipment

-- The Incoterms rules, as amended, currently Incoterms 2010, "EXW" (ex works) clause, apply to the relationship between Gira and the customer.
-The risk of the goods being accidentally destroyed or damaged is transferred to the customer when the goods are shipped to the customer and, at the latest, when they leave the factory/warehouse.
+- The Incoterms rules, in the currently valid version, currently Incoterms 2010, "EXW" (ex works) clause, applies to the relationship between Gira and the Customer.
+The risk of the goods being accidentally destroyed or damaged is transferred to the Customer when the goods are shipped to the Customer and, at the latest, when they leave the factory/warehouse.
 This applies regardless of whether or not the goods are shipped from the place of fulfilment and regardless of who is responsible for the shipping costs.

-- If Gira takes responsibility for the transport insurance as part of its general insurance policy, the terms and conditions of the insurance apply and the following documents must be provided by the customer:
+- If Gira takes out transport insurance as part of the general policy it has agreed, the settlement will be made in accordance with the insurance conditions, upon presentation of the following documents by the Customer:

 b) Original consignment note

-c) Transfer of right for the damage caused.
+c) Transfer of rights for the damage incurred.

-- If Gira is responsible for the transport damage, the customer must inform Gira in writing immediately after receiving the shipment that transport damage has occurred.
+- If Gira is responsible for the transport damage, the Customer must inform Gira in writing immediately after receiving the shipment that transport damage has occurred.
 The damaged parts must be sent back to the factory in Radevormwald or to the relevant Gira warehouse free of charge.
-The customer must not refuse to accept deliveries because of minor defects.
+The Customer may not refuse to accept deliveries because of minor defects.